Pique to the rescue as Messi's dream of one last Barcelona trophy stays alive | Goal.com

 Barcelona came out swinging at Camp Nou and did not relent, forcing the game to extra-time at the death.

-Ousmane Dembele broke the deadlock in the 12th minute, having twice fired over already, with Sevilla clearly not heeding those warnings.
+Ousmane Dembele broke the deadlock in the 12th minute, with Sevilla clearly not heeding the warnings of two earlier off-target efforts.
 It was a brilliant finish, leaving Tomas Vaclik rooted to the spot from the edge of the box.

-Barca could not add to their lead in the first half, but put on the kind of performance which, had they been capable of in the first half of the season, would have them sitting top of the table by now.
+Barca could not add to their lead before half-time, but put on the kind of performance which, had they been capable of in the first half of the season, would have them sitting top of the table by now.

 It would have been a different story against PSG too, although that is not to say they would be able to handle the electric Kylian Mbappe any better.
 We will see in Paris next week how far they have come since then.